Perturbative model for the saturation of energetic-particle-driven modes limited by self-generated zonal modes: Introduction

-Despite the success of wave–particle interaction models, theory and simulation studies have shown that wave–wave nonlinearities can also play a crucial role in limiting the growth of EP-driven instabilities when they reach a large enough amplitude \cite{Todo_2010,ChenY_2018}.
-Among these nonlinear effects, the generation of zonal modes (ZM), characterized by zero frequency and toroidal and poloidal mode numbers $n = m = 0$ has emerged as particularly relevant for influencing mode saturation.
-These modes have attracted growing attention in recent works also due to their potential role in suppressing core thermal plasma turbulence \cite{Wilkie_2018,DiSiena_2018,DiSiena_2019,liu_2022,Mazzi_2022,Citrin_2023,Garcia_2024,Ruiz_2025,Du_prl}.
 The theoretical framework describing how ZMs can be nonlinearly excited by fast-ion-driven instabilities, and their subsequent impact on mode saturation, has been extensively developed starting with the seminal works by Chen and Zonca \cite{Chen_Zonca_2012,Chen_Zonca2016}.
 Nonideal, compressible or nonuniformity/geometric effects can lead to the so-called “breaking of the pure Alfv\'enic state” \cite{Chen_2013}, i.e., the breaking of the exact balance between Reynolds and Maxwell stresses.
 This facilitates self-coupling and modulational instabilities that, in turn, can lead to the generation of ZM.
 Two primary mechanisms have been identified for the nonlinear generation of ZMs: \begin{itemize} \item \textit{Modulational instability (spontaneous generation):} Similar to what has been established for drift wave turbulence \cite{Chen_2000,Diamond_2005}, ZMs can be nonlinearly generated by Alfv\'en modes via modulational instability mechanisms \cite{Chen_Zonca_2012,Chen_Zonca2016}.
 Often referred to as spontaneous generation, this mechanism requires the amplitude of the fast-ion-driven mode to exceed a certain threshold and predicts a ZM growth rate proportional to fast-ion-driven mode amplitude. \item \textit{Beat-driven (force-driven) generation:} Commonly observed in numerical simulations \cite{Todo_2010,ChenY_2018,Biancalani_2020,Spong_2021,Brochard_2024,Sama_2024,Chen_2025} and described theoretically in \cite{Qiu_2017,Qiu_2023,Chen_2025}, this mechanism involves the generation of a zero-frequency $(n, m) = (0, 0)$ ZM through the nonlinear beating of a finite-frequency, finite-$(n, m)$ mode with itself.
 Unlike the modulational instability, this process is thresholdless and leads to a ZM growth rate twice that of the fast-ion-driven mode. \end{itemize} In this work, we focus on the beat-driven generation of ZMs, as it is the mechanism most commonly observed in simulations and does not require a threshold to be triggered.
 Our analysis will thus concentrate on the linear and early nonlinear stages of the mode evolution, where this mechanism is most relevant.
 It is important to note that additional nonlinear effects, such as the spontaneous generation of ZMs and nonlinear transport processes on long time scales \cite{Falessi_2023}, may become significant at later stages and could ultimately influence the final saturation amplitude.
 Our model aims to provide a first attempt to include wave-wave nonlinearities in the perturbative wave-particle framework, to determine a first estimate of the wave-wave nonlinearities effect on the mode amplitudes, thus improving the predictive capabilities of the model.